dart-lang/sdk/pkg/analysis_server/doc/implementation/data_driven_fixes.md

 ### Design the change

 The first step is to design the changes to the data-file format that will allow users to specify the change.
-Follow the design prinicples outlined in the Overview in
+Follow the design principles outlined in the Overview in
 [Data-driven Fixes](https://github.com/flutter/flutter/wiki/Data-driven-Fixes).